tminer-HP/Catalyst/replit.md

 - Real-time filter updates with URL state preservation

 **Discovery Pathways:**

+The application features a multi-path navigation landing page with 4 distinct discovery methods:

-1. Vertical Market Explorer - Browse by industry vertical
+1. **Vertical Market** (`/vertical-market`) - Browse by industry verticals
+   - Select from verticals: Datacenter, Hospital, Airport, Commercial, Industrial
+   - Drill down to see active projects and available solutions for each vertical
+   - View project metadata and which solutions are deployed on each project

-2. Project Explorer - View solutions by active projects
+2. **Project Explorer** (`/project-explorer`) - Browse by active construction projects
+   - Search projects by name, code, or vertical
+   - View project details including location, value, status, and vertical
+   - See all solutions currently being used on each project
+   - 6 mock projects across different verticals

-3. Innovation Explorer - Browse by technology category
+3. **Innovation Explorer** (`/innovation-explorer`) - Browse by technology categories
+   - Browse by categories: Robotics, Safety, AI, Layout, Estimating, Productivity, Scheduling
+   - Filter solutions by innovation category
+   - View solutions with category tags and vertical applicability

-4. AI Explorer - Natural language search interface
+4. **AI Explorer** (`/ai-explore`) - Natural language search interface
+   - Enter queries in plain language (e.g., "layout robotics for hospitals")
+   - AI-powered relevance scoring based on keywords, categories, and verticals
+   - Query parameters preserved in URL for shareability
+   - Suggestion prompts to guide user queries

 ## External Dependencies